lxsllvn/spruceGBS/01_read_alignment/README.md

 ## Overview

-This directory contains **Step 1: initial pre-processing and alignment** of the spruceGBS pipeline.
+Implements **Step 1: initial pre-processing and alignment** of the spruceGBS pipeline.

 ---